CommandAPI/javadocs/README.md

 cd ..
 ```

+- If necessary, update the `PROJECT_NUMBER` tag in the `Doxyfile` to the appropriate CommandAPI version.

 - Run Doxygen via the terminal or graphical Doxywizard application.
 For the CLI, simply run `doxygen` in the root of this repository.
 For the GUI:
     - Go to `File > Open...` and open the `Doxyfile` in the root of this repository
     - Go to the `Run` tab (next to `Wizard` and `Expert`)